richardvillagomez/richardvillagomez.github.io/index.md

 ## Research Interests

-- Data Science Pedagogy: Designing inclusive, equity-focused data science education that centers accessibility, ethics, and critical thinking—especially for students from historically underrepresented backgrounds.
+- Data science pedagogy: Designing inclusive, equity-focused data science education that centers accessibility, ethics, and critical thinking—especially for students from historically underrepresented backgrounds.
-- GIS and Spatial Analysis in the Pacific: Using geospatial tools to surface stories, challenges, and opportunities within Pacific Islander communities.
+- GIS and spatial analysis in the Pacific: Using geospatial tools to surface stories, challenges, and opportunities within Pacific Islander communities.
 I’m especially interested in mapping projects that preserve cultural narratives and inform sustainable policy.
-- Data Disaggregation and Visibility: Advocating for the disaggregation of Pacific Islander data to ensure our communities are accurately represented in national datasets across health, education, and infrastructure.
+- Data disaggregation and visibility: Advocating for the disaggregation of Pacific Islander data to ensure our communities are accurately represented in national datasets across health, education, and infrastructure.

+---

+{% include_relative _includes/publications.md %}

 ---